 At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives, in equities or in equity-equivalent securities issued by companies which are headquartered or mainly active in Europe.
-The fund will not invest in certain sectors such as the arms industry or the plant genetic engineering as well as in companies which violate labor and human rights, etc.
+At least 51 % of the fund assets are invested in bonds in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives.
+The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights, etc.